Whitelisting in Microsoft 365

 All mail systems have spam filtering.
 The steps below outline how to disable all spam checks for our phishing simulation emails, ensuring you won't experience issues with 100% clicked/opened emails ( false positives), even if learners don't interact with them.

-- Log in to your O365 Exchange Admin Center.
+- Log in to your Mail Server Portal.

 - Name the rule (e.g. Phishing Simulator Whitelist).